diyaj02/Spam-message-classifier/README.md

 ## Overview

-This project demonstrates an end-to-end machine learning pipeline for text classification.
+This project demonstrates a complete machine learning workflow for text classification.
-It uses a real SMS dataset and applies Natural Language Processing (NLP) techniques to detect spam messages with high accuracy.
+It uses a real SMS dataset and applies Natural Language Processing (NLP) techniques to detect spam messages using standard NLP preprocessing and machine learning techniques.

 The project is designed to be simple, interpretable, and suitable for beginners while still reflecting real-world machine learning practices.